-- Developing alternatives for evaluation, identifying environmental issues to be addressed and defining the project needs and desirability; - Releasing this Draft Scoping Report to the public; - A 30-day public scoping comment period and scoping meetings to present information and receive comments; - Meeting, corresponding, and/or consulting with affected local, regional, and provincial government agencies, affected communities and other organizations regarding issues within their jurisdiction or concern; - Carefully considering written or oral comments made at the scoping meetings or received during the scoping period, and as appropriate, refining the proposed alternatives, issues and impact assessment plan.
-Preparing a Final Scoping Report that summarizes the results of the scoping process, including comments received, and making the report available to the public.

-After completion of the 30-day scoping comment period, DEAT will consider all comments received during the Scoping Phase and, in consultation with other agencies, will formulate its comments on the Scoping Report and the next phase of the project.
+- Developing alternatives for evaluation, identifying environmental issues to be addressed and defining the project needs and desirability; - Releasing the Draft Scoping Report to the public; - A 30-day public scoping comment period and scoping meetings to present information and receive comments; - Meeting, corresponding, and/or consulting with affected local, regional, and provincial government agencies, affected communities and other organizations regarding issues within their jurisdiction or concern; - Carefully considering written or oral comments made at the scoping meetings or received during the scoping period, and as appropriate, refining the proposed alternatives, issues and impact assessment plan.
+Preparing this Final Scoping Report that summarizes the results of the scoping process, including comments received, for submission to DEAT. - DEAT will consider all comments received during the Scoping Phase and, in consultation with other agencies, will formulate its comments on the Scoping Report and the next phase of the project.